Argonaemo/100-days-of-code/log.md

 **Thoughts** Web3 is a new things for me, learning a new things is challenging but also somehow give me excitement to learn more

+### Day 2: 14 January 2022

+**Today Progress**: Learn Web3 how to integrate your smart contract with testnet and call it from the frontend

+**Thoughts** Still have some question about how the smart contract how really work, but its not a problem because this is the journey to learn new things